Sajid-developer/learn-about-object-in-javascript/README.md

-# Learn About Object In JavaScript
+# 🌟Learn About Object In JavaScript
 An exercise to learn about object in JavaScript. ✅

+## 🧑🏼‍💻Basic code

 ```javascript